There are a number of factors that are used by insurers to set the cost of your insurance – it’s worth knowing what these are.

 Most insurers will accept up to five years of NCB, which can help reduce your costs.

 7. Your excess

-Conversely, if you choose no voluntary excess, an insurer will have to pay the full amount (minus compulsory excess) in the event of a claim.
+On the other hand, if you choose no voluntary excess, an insurer will have to pay the full amount - minus compulsory excess - in the event of a claim.
 Therefore your premium will be higher.

 8. The type of cover you buy

 There are three levels of car insurance cover:

 Third party-only offers the most basic level of protection, whereas comprehensive adds extra levels of cover.